 Developing a fire safety plan to meet the specific requirements for each building can be challenging.
 Many building owners are tempted to use a fire safety plan that they downloaded from the internet.
-However, these templates are generic and do not outline all of the requirements of the Saskatchewan Fire Code.
-Regina Fire and Protective Services created the following guidance document, Regina Fire Safety Planning Guide.
-Before preparing your fire safety plan review the guidance documents and contact your insurance provider to determine if there are any issues.
+However, these templates are generic and do not outline all of the requirements of the National Fire Code or Provincial Fire Code.
+Do not use a template.
+The following guides provide information to complete the fire safety plan.

-Copies of verification and inspection, testing, and maintenance reports for fire protection and life safety systems installed in the building.
+Review copies of verification and inspection, testing, and maintenance reports for fire protection and life safety systems installed in the building.

 Drawing accuracy